 The Mentors MUST ensure that the "project status" document is up to date at all times.
 See these instructions.

 Each Podling in Incubation SHALL undergo a regular review of progress by the Incubator PMC.
-Such reviews SHALL occur at least quarterly.
+Podling SHALL report monthly for their first 3 months, after that such reviews SHALL occur at least quarterly.
 The Incubator PMC MAY, at their discretion, choose to review individual Podlings with greater frequency.
 The Incubator PMC SHALL inform Podlings of review dates at least 4 weeks in advance.
 At least one week prior to each review, the Mentor MUST produce a report for the Incubator PMC detailing overall progress with a focus on the preceding review period.
 It is RECOMMENDED that the report be based on the "project status" document for the Podling.
 After each review, the Incubator PMC SHALL produce an Assessment of the project.
 The Assessment SHALL contain one of three recommendations:

 that the Podling be Terminated;